Burial flags to honor Veterans and Reservists

-The Veteran’s family can donate the flag to a national cemetery that has an Avenue of Flags so it can be flown on patriotic holidays.
+If the flag is in good condition, you can donate it to a national cemetery that has an Avenue of Flags.
+The cemetery can fly the flag on patriotic holidays.

-We can’t replace flags that are lost, destroyed, or stolen, but some Veterans organizations may be able to help you get a replacement if something happens to the flag we gave you.
+We can’t replace flags that are lost, destroyed, or stolen.
+But some Veterans organizations may be able to help you get a replacement.